-The Committee confirms that the policy has been implemented.
+The Committee confirms that the policy has been implemented with no deviations.
 Remuneration of directors and staff is disclosed in the notes to the consolidated financial statements.
-Information related to staff and board demographics is disclosed on page 30.
+Information related to staff demographics is disclosed on page 36.
+The Committee confirms that no remuneration consultants were used and that future areas of focus have been determined.